-This Management's Discussion and Analysis ("MD&A") provides a review of the performance of kneat.com, inc.("kneat.com" or the "Company") and should be read in conjunction with the unaudited condensed interim consolidated financial statements of kneat.com (the "Financial Statements") for the three and nine-month periods ended September 30, 2016, and the audited financial statements of Kneat Solutions Limited for the year ended December 31, 2015, which have been prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB").
+This Management's Discussion and Analysis ("MD&A") provides a review of the performance of kneat.com, inc. ("kneat.com" or the "Company") and should be read in conjunction with the audited consolidated financial statements of kneat.com (the "Financial Statements") for the years ended December 31, 2016 and December 31, 2015, which have been prepared in accordance with International Financial Reporting Standards("IFRS") as issued by the International Accounting Standards Board ("IASB").

-The information presented in this MD&A is as of November 25, 2016.
-The functional currency for kneat.com is the Euro, and the presentation currency is the Canadian dollar.
+The information presented in this MD&A is as of April 24, 2017.
+The reporting currency for kneat.com is the Canadian dollar.
 All of the financial information presented herein is expressed in Canadian dollars, unless otherwise stated.
 United States dollars are indicated by the symbol "US\$".
-Euros are indicated by the symbol " \in ".
+Euros are indicated by the symbol " \notin ".
 This MD&A contains "forward-looking statements" that are subject to risk factors set out in a cautionary note contained herein.
 The reader is cautioned not to place undue reliance on forward-looking statements.